 The definition of strangulation in the first degree specifically refers to the definition of second-degree strangulation.
-When individuals commit strangulation with the intent to restrict breathing or impede blood circulation, the crime will be aggravated to first-degree strangulation if:
+When individuals commit this act with the intent to restrict breathing or impede blood circulation, the crime will be aggravated to first-degree charges if:

 - They use a dangerous instrument;

 - They attempt to use a dangerous instrument;